 Keep the reminder email persuasive and professional.
 More than anything else, use polite language and punctuation to create the right tone.
 The choice of words decides how the recipient will take action on your email.

 Also, you should take care of grammatical & typographical errors, proper email formatting etc. Emails drafted in a rude tone are not well received.

 To improve the readability, you can add some emotions to your email.
-Clearly state the purpose of your email and eliminate long conversation.
+Clearly state the purpose of your email and eliminate long conversations.
 Additionally, you can create a focus for the recipient by adding rich text at date and time.

 Request an Action

 The intent of your reminder email is simple.
 You need someone to do something.
-You want to encourage some action without seeming pushy
+You want to encourage some action without seeming pushy.